 What started out as a simple snorkelling expedition off the coast of the Sinai Peninsula turned into the most amazing dolphin encounter.

 Neither my kids nor I had ever seen dolphins in their natural habitat before.
-We have, of course, seen them at aquariums or at places like Disney World.
+We have, of course, seen them at aquariums or at places like the Florida theme parks.
 This experience was completely different.
 Their playful nature and intelligence was readily apparent as they formed groups to jump, to call to each other and to race.

 We opted to spend so much time watching the dolphins we did not have time to see the famous shipwreck of the Thistlegorm which was sunk by the Germans during World War II.